-CORE Organic has 1 December 2013 started its 3rd contract with the European Commission, and is currently evaluating the applications from a transnational call on organic food and farming systems with 9.4 million Euros for research from 22 funding bodies, and 3 million Euros from the EC (2 million for research).
+CORE Organic has started its 3rd contract with the European Commission, and a transnational call on organic food and farming systems was launched in December 2013, with 9.7 million Euros for research from 22 funding bodies, and 3 million Euros from the EC.
 The project CORE Organic Plus will run for 5 years until the research projects initiated have been finalised and evaluated.

 The four thematic research areas of the call are: 1.
 Crop: Plant/Soil interaction in organic crop production 2.
 Functional biodiversity to improve management of diseases, weeds and pests 3.
 Livestock health management system including breeding 4.
 Ensuring quality and safety of organic food along the processing chain